 The evidence for arriving at that determination was clear, according to the Prosecutor’s Office.
 “It has tended to assume that the NATO and NATO countries’ press statements are generally reliable and that explanations have been honestly given,” despite the fact that when it asked NATO about specific incidents, replies were vague and “failed to address the specific incidents.”
 Only one conclusion was possible: “On the basis of the information reviewed, however, the committee is of the opinion that neither an in-depth investigation related to the bombing campaign as a whole nor investigations related to specific incidents are justified.”

-Try telling Ljiljana Spasich’s widowed husband that his wife and unborn baby were legitimate military targets.
+Try telling Ljiljana Spasich’s widowed husband that his wife, unborn baby, and mother were legitimate military targets.